Lack of Positive Train Control haunts another deadly collision

 A battle continues to brew on Capitol Hill between Democrats and President Donald Trump over a potential infrastructure bill.
 Democrats have blocked Trump's nominee to head the Federal Railroad Administration, claiming that the administration is blocking an integral rail tunnel that connects New York and New Jersey.

-Also in the background is Trump's budget, which would cut $630 million from Amtrak's budget, claiming it would allow the passenger rail service to "focus its resources ... on better managing its successful corridor services that provide transportation options within more densely populated regions."
+Also in the background is Trump's proposed budget, which would cut $630 million from Amtrak, claiming it would allow the passenger rail service to "focus its resources ... on better managing its successful corridor services that provide transportation options within more densely populated regions."

 Most of Amtrak's operating budget comes from train fare that states pay Amtrak to provide passenger trains, but experts saying cutting its federal dollars could be risky.